sg893052/sonic-buildimage/L3/RIFCounters/L3_RIF_Counters_HLD.md

 Default value for interval is 5 seconds

+The click configuration command for the same is

+       config counters rif interval <value>

 ### 3.6.3 Show Commands

 Below is the show command for displaying Layer 3 routing interface counters